 - Patience: Moderating content is not always easy and sometimes it can be challenging to maintain a high pace while not jeopardizing accuracy.
 When faced with factors that might slow you down, it’s necessary to stay patient and not get distracted.

 - Curiosity: As a content moderator, you’re guaranteed to stumble onto items you didn’t even know existed.
-It’s important to stay curious and research the items, to make sure they’re in the right category, or should be refused – if the item doesn’t meet the platform’s rules and guidelines.
+It’s important to stay curious and research the items to ensure they’re in the right category or should be refused – if they don’t meet the platform’s rules and guidelines.

-Michele is an Online Content Moderator Level 1 and has worked within this role for nine months.
+Michele is an Online Content Moderator Level 1 and has worked in this role for nine months.
 Previously he worked as an IT technician.
-Michele is passionate about technology and videogames, and in his spare time, he enjoys music both to sing and listen.
+Michele is passionate about technology and video games, and in his spare time, he enjoys music, both singing and listening.